History of Michael Strahan in Timeline

 On November 28, 2021, the New York Giants retired Michael Strahan's number 92 at halftime of their game against the Philadelphia Eagles.

-December 11, 2021: Suborbital Space Flight on Blue Origin NS-19
+December 11, 2021: Suborbital Space Flight Aboard Blue Origin NS-19

 On December 11, 2021, Michael Strahan flew on a suborbital space flight aboard the Blue Origin NS-19, becoming the tallest person to fly in space.

-2023: Gastineau confronts Favre
+2023: Gastineau Confronts Favre

-May 6, 2025: Looking to Become Shareholder
+May 6, 2025: Looking to Become Minority Shareholder of New York Giants

 On May 6, 2025, Michael Strahan announced that he was looking to become a minority shareholder of his former team, the New York Giants.